 Tippie was born in 1927 on a dairy farm near Belle Plaine, Iowa.
 He attended the same one-room schoolhouse that his father attended through the eighth grade, which was as far as his father got with his education.
 Tippie became the first person in the history of both his parents’ families to earn a high school diploma.

-While in high school, Tippie enlisted in the U.S. Army Air Forces at age 17 and upon graduation reported for duty at Camp Dodge on June 5, 1944, the day before D-Day.
-He was soon transferred to Coe College in Cedar Rapids, Iowa, where he participated for the next eight months in the military program called the “Aviation Cadet Training for the Army Air Forces.”
-He deployed to the Pacific the following year shortly after the War was over and was stationed on Guam.
+While in high school, Tippie enlisted in the U.S. Army Air Forces at age 17.
+Upon graduation Tippie reported for duty at Camp Dodge on June 5, 1944, the day before D-Day.
+He was soon transferred to Coe College in Cedar Rapids, Iowa, where he participated in an eight-month military program called the “Aviation Cadet Training for the Army Air Forces.”
+He deployed to the Pacific the following year, with the War ending shortly after, and was then stationed in Guam.
 Despite originally starting his military career with an emphasis on an engineering-type activity, he began a fast-paced military career climb.
 A staff sergeant, Tippie served as chief clerk for medical administration at the 20th Air Force's headquarters on the island of Guam during his 27 months in uniform.
 In just 12 months, in recognition of his abilities, Tippie became the highest-ranking enlisted person in the Air Surgeon Office on Guam.

 After the War, Tippie entered the University of Iowa in Iowa City with the help of the G.I. bill.
 He earned a bachelor’s degree with a major in accounting, but he had a difficult time finding a job.
 At one point, he was earning $175 a month and living in a shared room at the YMCA in Des Moines.
 Finally, he ran an ad in the Journal of Accounting and received a reply from John W. Rollins and Associates in Rehoboth Beach, Delaware.